-The Skilled Technical Sciences (STS) programs at Nichols Career Center provide students with the opportunity to gain skills necessary for profitable employment.
-Graduates of these programs are able utilize this education to directly enter the workforce, pursue advanced technical or military training, or continue their training at the college level.
+The career and technical education (CTE) programs at Nichols Career Center provide students with the opportunity to gain skills necessary for gainful employment.
+Graduates of these programs are able utilize this education to directly enter the workforce, pursue advanced technical or military training, or continue their training at the post-secondary level.

-STS programs are only available to juniors or seniors who have been selected through a competitive application process coordinated by the NCC Student Services Coordinator.
+CTE programs are only available to juniors or seniors who have been selected through a competitive application process coordinated by the NCC Student Services Coordinator.
 This process requires a program tour and submitting an application.
-Because most STS programs are two-year programs, the application process generally favors incoming juniors, although incoming seniors are welcome to apply (the exception is the Health Sciences program, which is exclusive to seniors).
+Because most CTE programs are two-year programs, the application process generally favors incoming juniors, although incoming seniors are welcome to apply (the exception is the Health Sciences program, which is exclusive to seniors).
 A review of the applicant's academic/attendance/discipline records, sending counselor evaluation, and career pathway serve as the basis for selection.
-First-year students of two-year programs are required to undergo a performance review before being accepted to their second year of study.